djeada/Algorithms-And-Data-Structures/notes/graphs.md

 #### Algorithm Steps:

-1. Begin from a starting vertex, _i_.
+1. Begin from a starting vertex, $i$.
-2. Mark the vertex _i_ as visited.
+2. Mark the vertex $i$ as visited.
 3. Explore each of its neighbors.
 If the neighbor hasn't been visited yet, mark it as visited and enqueue it in `unexplored`.
 4. Dequeue the front vertex from `unexplored` and repeat step 3.
 5. Continue this process until the `unexplored` queue becomes empty.